 A good press release, distributed to the right people, could end up getting air time on local radio or TV, or possibly coverage on something bigger.

 There's a lot that goes into creating the perfect press release, and no doubt, if you haven't had some experience, you will need some help.
-Check out how to write a press release (and actually get publicity).

 Social media marketing is generally great at promoting one thing - itself.
 On the whole it's proven very mediocre at driving sales and revenue for eCommerce.
 With that said, provided your expectations of how social media can be an effective promotional tool are realistic, there is no reason not to dedicate some time and effort to it.